How to resolve audio playback issues on your Roku wireless speakers

 If you continue to hear an echo, proceed to the following:

-• On your TV, press Home home button on Roku remote on your TV remote, then go to Settings > System > Power > System restart > Restart.
+- On your TV, press Home on your TV remote, then go to Settings > System > Power > System restart > Restart.

-• On your Roku Streambar or Roku Smart Soundbar, press Home home button on Roku remote on your Roku remote, then go to Settings > System > System restart > Restart.
+- On your Roku Streambar or Roku Smart Soundbar, press Home on your Roku remote, then go to Settings > System > System restart > Restart.

 If the echo is still heard, try the steps below: